 Evil ways of obtaining money

-- Stealing: Exodus 20:15 John 12:4 6; Ps 62:10
+Stealing: Exodus 20:15 John 12:4 - 6; Ps 62:10

-- Violence: Proverbs 11:16
+Violence: Proverbs 11:16

-- Dishonesty: Micah 6:10 12 Proverbs 15:27
+Dishonesty: Micah 6:10 - 12 Proverbs 15:27

-- Charging interest on loans to the poor and needy:
+Charging interest on loans to the poor and needy:

-- Proverbs 28:8
+Proverbs 28:8

-- Murder and corruption: Habakkuk 2:12 13 Jude 1:11
+Murder and corruption: Habakkuk 2:12 - 13 Jude 1:11

-- Betrayal and bribery: Matthew 26:14-16
+Betrayal and bribery: Matthew 26:14-16

-- Greed: Proverbs 1:18 19
+Greed: Proverbs 1:18 - 19

-- Religious deception: 1 Tim 6:3-5, 2 Peter 2:1-3 >
+Religious deception: 1 Tim 6:3-5, 2 Peter 2:1-3 >

+Multiple choice quiz

 Which one of the following statements is true about borrowing money?

-- o a.
-It is better to borrow than to lend - b.
-Borrowing is usually a reflection of poor planning, impatience, or greed - c.
-Borrowing money is a good way to enhance our lifestyle, especially if we do it with great joy - d.
+- a.
+It is better to borrow than to lend

+- b.
+Borrowing is usually a reflection of poor planning, impatience, or greed

+- c.
+Borrowing money is a good way to enhance our lifestyle, especially if we do it with great joy

+- d.
 If we borrow, we do not have to pay it back if there are better uses for our money-->

+Multiple choice quiz

 If you must borrow, which one of the following suggestions is foolish?

 - a.
-Negotiate the highest interest rate you can - b.
-Negotiate the lowest interest rate you can - c.
-Borrow as little as possible - d.
+Negotiate the highest interest rate you can

+- b.
+Negotiate the lowest interest rate you can

+- c.
+Borrow as little as possible

+- d.
 Pay it back as quickly as you can

+Multiple choice quiz

 If you borrow and are having a difficult time repaying, which one of the following actions should you take?

 - a.
-Borrow even more money to make your payments - b.
-Play the lottery and win the money - c.
-Decide you won't repay and ignore it - d.
+Borrow even more money to make your payments

+- b.
+Play the lottery and win the money

+- c.
+Decide you won't repay and ignore it

+- d.
 Simplify your lifestyle, sell some assets, or get another job-->

+Practice Biblical principles of money management

-Money management Outline
+Outline

-- I. Obtaining money
+I. Obtaining money

-- II.
+II.
 Disbursing money

-- III.
+III.
 Budgeting

-- IV.
+IV.
 Saving money

-- V. Investing money
+V. Investing money

-Money talks

-It says "bye-bye" (Brian Kluth)
+Money talks It says "bye-bye" (Brian Kluth)

-Methods of disbursing money

-Spend

-- responsibly (stewardship) - o irresponsibly (uncontrolled)

-Give it away

-Lose or destroy it

-Someone can steal it

-It can lose its value (inflation, economic crisis, social change, etc)

-Set it aside for the future, either in a savings account or an investment
+Methods of disbursing money Spend responsibly (stewardship) irresponsibly (uncontrolled) Give it away Lose or destroy it Someone can steal it It can lose its value (inflation, economic crisis, social change, etc) Set it aside for the future, either in a savings account or an investment Disbursing money in a controlled manner may require establishing a budget

-Money management
+Practice biblical principles of money management

 Outline

-- I. Obtaining money
+I. Obtaining money

-- II.
+II.
 Disbursing money

-- III.
+III.
 Budgeting

-- IV.
+IV.
 Saving money

-- V. Investing money
+V. Investing money